msfpaw/tha-lab_setup/README.md

 * If the Kali VM network connection continually disconnects, simply reboot the VM.

 #### Start the lab
-* Follow the instructions for lab 1 found on your Kali machine at
+* Use the `Leafpad` application to open and follow the instructions for lab 1 found on your Kali machine at
   ```
   /root/THA/setup/lab1.md
   ```